Kid Cudi

 Outside of recording, Cudi has launched his own vanity labels: the now-defunct Dream On, and his label imprint since 2011, Wicked Awesome Records.
 Cudi ventured into acting with the HBO series How to Make It in America in 2010, and has appeared in the films Goodbye World (2013), Need for Speed (2014), Entourage (2015), Bill & Ted Face the Music (2020), Don't Look Up (2021), and X (2022).
 In 2015, he starred as a bandleader in the IFC series Comedy Bang!
 Bang!.
 He played a dramatic role in the HBO mini-series We Are Who We Are in 2020.
 That same year, he launched the production company Mad Solar; its first release was the documentary A Man Named Scott (2021), which chronicled Cudi's career and upbringing.
 In fashion and modeling, Cudi has partnered with Giuseppe Zanotti, Virgil Abloh, Bape, Coach, Adidas, Calvin Klein, and Levi's on campaigns before launching his own clothing line in 2022.

 Cudi has been recognized as an influence on contemporary hip-hop and alternative acts.
 His lyrics are often autobiographical, describing childhood experiences of depression, loneliness and alienation; his struggle with drugs into adulthood and themes of spirituality, heartbreak, dissipation and celebration.
 Much of his impact stems from his ability to display vulnerability and address mental health.
 He is noted for his experimental nature, combining psychedelia, R&B, electronica, synthpop, dance, house, punk and indie rock in his music.
 Cudi has sold over 22 million units domestically and won two Grammy Awards.
-He has worked with artists spanning numerous genres, including Jay-Z, Drake, Eminem, Kendrick Lamar, David Guetta, Shakira, Ariana Grande, and Michael Bolton.
+He has worked with artists spanning numerous genres, including Jay-Z, The Weeknd, Drake, Eminem, Kendrick Lamar, David Guetta, Shakira, Ariana Grande, and Michael Bolton.

 Early life

 Kid Cudi was born as Scott Ramon Seguro Mescudi in Cleveland, Ohio, on January 30, 1984.
 He grew up in Shaker Heights and Solon.
 He has two older brothers, Domingo and Dean, and an older sister, Maisha.
-His mother, Elsie Harriet (née Banks), is an African-American school choir teacher at Roxboro Middle School in Cleveland Heights, Ohio.
+His mother, Elsie Harriet (née Banks), is an African-American school choir teacher at Roxboro Middle School in Cleveland Heights.
 His father, Lindberg Styles Mescudi, was a house painter, substitute teacher, and World War II Air Force veteran of African-American and Mexican descent.

-When Cudi was 11 years old, his father died of cancer; his passing had a significant effect on Cudi's personality and music.
+When Cudi was 11 years old, his father died of cancer; his death had a significant effect on Cudi's personality and music.
 Cudi attended Shaker Heights High School for two years before transferring to Solon High School.
-He was expelled from the school for threatening to punch the principal, but later earned his GED.
+He was expelled from Solon for threatening to punch the principal, but later earned his GED.
 He studied film at the University of Toledo, but dropped out after a year.
 His subsequent plan to join the Navy did not pan out because of his juvenile police record.